shantnu/Path/content/Interviewing-Spiritually.md

 The interview process became easy, I got more job offers, including one I accepted, including a significant pay rise.
 The funny thing is, the company is one I would normally have ignored because of some personal biases, but because I was listening to the Higher Self, I decided to apply anyway.

-And accept that some interviews *wont* good, but you have to trust that was **not** the job for you.
+And accept that some interviews *wont* go good, but you have to trust that was **not** the job for you.
 You have to accept the Universe has a better job for you.
 This faith keeps you positive and smiling, and trust me, that helps in interviews.

 **Finally**